alelouis/alelouis.github.io.old/_posts/2017-11-12-latent-space-interpolations.md

 ![dim](../images/sphere.svg){: .center-image }

 Oops.
 This is something our intuition has struggles dealing with.
 Now, this surely has consequences in high-dimensionnal space exploration.
 In fact, because the volume of hyperspheres goes to 0 as dimensions increase, Gaussian sampling is a bit *different*.
 While a multivariate normal still has its maximum at the origin, if we were to compute the probability that a sample belongs to a given domain, like a unit $$n$$-sphere centered at origin, we would integrate the density on the hypersphere volume (an hyperball ? puns.), which is very close to 0 for large $$D$$.
-This mean we have a very low probability of having samples close to origin (which is not the case in low-dimensions).
+This means we have a very low probability of having samples close to origin (which is not the case in low-dimensions).
 More precisely, for the very reason we have to increase the radius of the $$n$$-sphere significantly for it to have a sufficient volume and therefore a bit of Gaussian integrated density, there is a gap with almost zero probabilty.
 All sampling is concentrated within a slice of the space.
 We can check this phenomenon by plotting the norm of sampled vectors for multivariate normal of various dimensions :

 ![dim](../images/dim.svg){: .center-image }